dr3apap/uptimechecks/README.md

 ### Backend

-All data manipulated by the program are persisted on the hard disk via filessytem, .data is the root directory for any data related each module/library has a directory in the .data that correspond to the specific data i.e users related data is stored in ./data/users checks = .data/checks , tokens = .data/tokens and .logs hold all logs related to checks activities performed by the workers every minutes  compressed daily static assets are serve from the public directory and the client sides HTML is generated on the server sides by  specicific route handler  from the template directorr
+All data manipulated by the program are persisted on the hard disk via filessytem, .data is the root directory for any data related codes, each module/library has a directory in the .data that correspond to the specific data i.e users related data is stored in ./data/users checks = .data/checks , tokens = .data/tokens and .logs hold all logs related to checks activities performed by the workers every minutes  compressed daily and the .data/logs is the library that handle any logs related data

+static assets are serve from the public directory and the client sides HTML is generated on the server sides by  specicific route handler  from the template directory

 ### Frontend

 Any client sides codes are link via JS the client sides codes is located in app.js inside the public directory

+### CLI

+Admin can use the CLI to check for all Users, specific Users by [,--userId], all Checks, with either [,--up] for all Checks with up State and [,--down] for all Checks with down State, specific Checks by [,--checkId], all compressed log files note: only log file names which mapped to the check Id concatenated with the compressed date, specific log details by the log fileName [,--logsFileName]

+### WIP

+Admin should be able to filter log files name query by days=hours default is 24hrs = --one-day EX: "list logs --one-day, list logs --two-days, list logs --one-week ... and can follow it up by decompressing and showing the log details with logs details --{logsFileName}